Visa Support Bonn provides document legalisation, apostille and notarisation services.

 If German public documents are to be used abroad, they may be legalized.
 It is not necessary when the states have entered into international agreements or are members of the Hague Convention.
 Please ask the foreign authority you are going to present the German document to whether the legalisation is required or not.
 Legalisation is carried out by the diplomatic or consular mission of the foreign state in Germany.

-Please use our contact form or feel free to ask any questions at email@example.com
+Please use our order form or feel free to ask any questions at email@example.com